 Low-grade torque converter issues

-Drivers may experience overdrive, not shifting under acceleration or not holding up under heavy load.
-You may also feel your transmission shifting into overdrive but slips into third gear when you apply the throttle.
-When shifting manually, drivers may also notice erratic lugging in lower gear, especially the first.
+Drivers may experience overdrive, not shifting under acceleration, or not holding up under heavy load.
+You may also feel your transmission shifting into overdrive, but it slips into third gear when you apply the throttle.
+When shifting manually, drivers may also notice erratic lugging in the first gear, especially when shifting up.
 All of this is caused by the converter not locking up or locking up prematurely.

 Typically, the stock torque isn’t built to withstand much weight on overdrive.
 For the overdrive to hold load, the torque converter must lock up.
 However, the torque converter will only lock up if the load is light.
-So once the transmission detects the heavy load on the overdrive, the converter won’t lock up, invariably not allowing the overdrive to hold the load.
+So once the transmission detects heavy load on overdrive, the converter won’t lock up, thereby preventing overdrive from holding the load.

-Generally, the torque converter locks up to prevent slipping between the engine and transmission, which helps in better fuel economy and less emission when under light load.
+Generally, the torque converter locks up to prevent slippage between the engine and transmission, which helps improve fuel economy and reduce emissions under light load.

 Another reason the OD enters into third gear is the clutch.
-The 4L80e stock torque converter utilizes an internal clutch responsible for controlling the locking up of the torque converter.
-If this clutch fails, only the vehicle’s weight and torque needed to move it will force the TCC to unlock the torque converter.
+The 4L80e stock torque converter uses an internal clutch to control the torque converter’s lockup.
+If this clutch fails, only the vehicle’s weight and the torque needed to move it will force the TCC to unlock the torque converter.

 Since the torque isn’t locked up, the transmission will assume there is too much load on the overdrive, invariably forcing the OD into third gear.
-The reason drivers experience erratic lugging in the lower gear, especially the first gear, is that the torque converter locks up prematurely.
-So while locking up the torque converter is important, prematurely locking may also cause issues shifting into lower gears.
+Drivers experience erratic lugging in lower gears, especially first gear, because the torque converter locks up prematurely.
+So while locking up the torque converter is important, prematurely locking it may also cause issues shifting into lower gears.

-Users have also complained about their torque converter not locking up at the right time.
-According to some, the converter only locks up when driving over 68 mph with or without load.
+Users have also complained that their torque converters are not locking up at the right time.
+According to some, the converter only locks up when driving over 68 mph with or without a load.
 Generally, vehicles with up to 4.10 gears should lock up around 45-50 mph.
 This could be an electronic or mechanical fault in the transmission, such as a failing TPS or dirty MAF sensor.

 Transmission overheating